Yin and Yang

 The iconic black-and-white circular symbol — commonly called the "Yin-Yang symbol" — is properly named the Taijitu (太极图, "Diagram of the Supreme Ultimate").
 Its design encodes the four principles above:

-- ☯The S-curve boundary shows that the transition between Yin and Yang is never a straight line — change is always gradual and curved.
+- ☯The S-curve boundary shows that the transition between Yin and Yang is not a hard straight split; change is gradual and curved.

-- ☯The small dot of opposite color within each half proves that absolute purity is impossible: Even in deepest Yin, a kernel of Yang exists and will eventually grow.
+- ☯The small dot of opposite color within each half symbolizes that no state is purely one-sided: even in deepest Yin, a kernel of Yang may be present.

 - ☯The outer circle represents the Tao (道) — the undivided whole that contains and transcends all duality.